kenneth-liao/thumbkit/README.md

 thumbkit generate --prompt "Create an eye-catching YouTube thumbnail"
 ```

+**For Claude Agents:** Run `thumbkit docs` to get the complete, version-matched CLI reference.
+This ensures you always have documentation that matches the installed version.

 ## Setup for Development

 1) Ensure Python 3.13+ and `uv` are installed.